V-Dem Institute: Democracy indices

 The V-Dem Institute publishes a number of high-profile datasets that describe qualities of different governments, annually published and publicly available for free.
 These datasets are used by political scientists, due to information on hundreds of indicator variables describing all aspects of government, especially on the quality of democracy, inclusivity, and other economic indicators.
 Compared to other measures of democracy (such as the Polity data series and Freedom House's Freedom in the World), the V-Dem Institute's measures of democracy are more granular and 2020 included "more than 470 indicators, 82 mid-level indices, and 5 high-level indices covering 202 polities from the period of 1789–2019".
 Political scientist Daniel Hegedus describes V-Dem as "the most important provider of quantitative democracy data for scholarly research".

 The V-Dem institute also republishes 59 other indicators and several other indices which are created, in part, with the assistance of V-Dem indices.
 The Digital Society Project is a subset of indicators on V-Dem's survey which asks questions about the political status of social media and the internet.

 Democracy Report

+The institute evaluates states regarding democracy, having identified between 2010 and 2020 the marked states in red as having become more autocratic and in blue more democratic.

 The V-Dem Institute publishes the Democracy Report that describes the state of democracy in the world, with a focus on democratization and autocratization.
 The Democracy Report is published annually in March.
-The Democracy Report, the dataset, scientific articles, and working papers are free to download on the institute’s website, which also provides interactive graphic tools.
+The Democracy Report, the dataset, scientific articles, and working papers are free to download on the institute's website, which also provides interactive graphic tools.